-The Senior Tutor looks after the day-to-day running of Trin.
-She deals with academic, tutorial, social and medical problems and organises the teaching and Tutorial systems, so if you have any problems your Director of Studies or Tutor can’t help you with, go to Professor Barnard - she’s very approachable!
+The Senior Tutor looks after the day-to-day running of Trinity, deals with academic, tutorial, social and medical problems and organises the teaching and Tutorial systems.
+If you have any problems that your Director of Studies or Tutor can’t help you with, go to the Senior Tutor, who is very approachable!

 Trinity has a College Counsellor who has years of experience working therapeutically with students, and is a registered member of the British Association of Counselling and Psychotherapy.
-She is based in college during allocated hours, and can be reached on the following e-mail.
+The College Counsellor is based in College in Full Term during the allocated hours shown below, and can be reached on the above e-mail.

 F2 Whewell’s Court